 The x-ray device and compression plates used for mammograms

 Mammograms produce a black and white x-ray picture of the breast tissue.
 Depending on the type of machine, the picture is either on a large sheet of film or is an electronic image that can be seen on a computer screen.
 These two ways of doing a mammogram are much the same.
 The differences are in the way the picture is recorded, looked at by the doctor, and stored.

-It’s important to remember that standard film mammograms also work well for these groups of women, and that women should still get their regular mammograms, even if digital mammography is not available.
+It’s important to remember that standard film mammograms still work well.
+Nobody should miss having a regular mammogram because a digital mammogram is not available.